Frequently Asked Questions

 Most graduate programs at ACE require minimum GPA of 2.75 from a regionally accredited institution, but there are differences among programs.
 Also, some programs permit provisional admissions (for lower GPA, for example) and some don't.
 Just to underscore the differences, some programs require that the applicant hold a teaching certificate--but not all.
-The best approach is read about each program in the Catalog or Addendum.
+The best approach is to read about each program in the Catalog or Addendum.

 Can I take two courses in one term?
 How do I go about setting this up?

 Multiple course requests, or double-ups, are granted only under extraordinary circumstances, such as a verified impending promotion opportunity, and taking two courses in a single term does not always lead to a quicker graduation date due to the course rotation at ACE.
 If you believe you have an extraordinary circumstance, you can submit a Multiple Course Request Form.
 The form will be sent to the Department Chair for review.

 How do I obtain confirmation of transfer credit being received and accepted into my record?

 When your transfer credit has been evaluated, the Transfer Credit Evaluator will notify you via email with the decision.
 Please allow at least two weeks for your request to be evaluated.
 If transfer credit is granted, the credit will be posted to your account in the MyACE Portal within one week from the time you are notified of the decision.
 Transfer credit requests must be made in a specific window of time; consult Student Support (email@example.com) for information or look for more information in the New Student Orientation (online course available before your first term).

 How much are fees?